Skip to main content

 Embedded widgets support the use of CSS variables to customize the visual theme.
 For more information, see Customizing the Appearance Using CSS.

 Each theme has a unique ID that can be used for accessing the theme programmatically.
 The Theme ID is always displayed in the UI from the list of themes.
-Developers can copy and paste the ID of the desired theme into the embedded widget JSON configuration code, if they need to handle the theme programmatically.
+Developers can copy and paste the ID of the theme into the embedded widget JSON configuration code, if they need to handle the theme programmatically.